The mass of the exo-Venus Gliese 12 b, as revealed by HARPS-N, ESPRESSO, and CARMENES: Conclusions

 \section{Conclusions}

 In this paper, we present new analyses of the transiting exo-Venus, Gliese 12\,b.
-We performed a photometry-only fit, an informed RV fit, and a joint fit using both datasets simultaneously.
+We performed a photometry-only fit with \texttt{juliet}, an informed RV fit with \texttt{pyaneti}, and a joint fit using both datasets simultaneously with \texttt{PyOrbit}.
+All orbital and planetary parameters are consistent across fits and modelling software.

-With new \tess and \cheops observations, we report refined period ($12.76\,\mathrm{d}$) and radius measurements ($0.904^{+0.037}_{-0.034}\,\mathrm{R_\oplus}$), yielding at least a 40 per cent improvement in radius precision when compared to previous studies \citep{Dholakia2024, Kuzuhara2024}.
+With new \tess and \cheops observations, we report refined orbital period ($12.76\,\mathrm{d}$) and planetary radius measurements ($0.93 \pm 0.06 \,\mathrm{R_\oplus}$).
+Our updated radius value is consistent with the values reported in previous studies \citep{Dholakia2024, Kuzuhara2024}.

 Using nearly 200 high-precision RV observations from HARPS-N, ESPRESSO, and CARMENES, we report the first definitive mass measurement of Gliese 12\,b.
-Owing to the extremely small RV semi-amplitude of Gliese 12 b, we adopted a variety of modelling approaches dealing with the stellar signals in different ways.
-We detect an RV semi-amplitude of $0.70^{+0.19}_{-0.20}\,\mathrm{m\,s^{-1}}$ ($3.6\sigma$), yielding a mass measurement of $0.95_{-0.27}^{+0.26}\,\mathrm{M_\oplus}$.
+Owing to the extremely small RV semi-amplitude of Gliese 12\,b, we adopted a variety of modelling approaches dealing with the stellar signals in different ways.
+We detect an RV semi-amplitude of $0.67\pm0.21\,\mathrm{m\,s^{-1}}$ ($3.2\sigma$), yielding a mass measurement of $0.95_{-0.30}^{+0.29}\,\mathrm{M_\oplus}$.
 This measurement is among the smallest semi-amplitudes ever measured for a transiting planet and is pushing the boundaries of our current capabilities.

 A thorough investigation was conducted into the activity signal of Gliese 12.
-Analysis of long-term photometric monitoring from ASAS-SN, LCOGT, TJO, and E-EYE -- as well as a DCF analysis of the RV and H~$\alpha$ data -- provided further evidence towards a rotation period of approximately 85\,d (see Figure~\ref{fig:longterm-photometry}).
+Analysis of long-term photometric monitoring from ASAS-SN, LCOGT, TJO, and E-EYE -- as well as a DCF analysis of the RV and H$\alpha$ data -- provided further evidence towards a stellar rotation period of approximately 85\,d (see Fig.~\ref{fig:longterm-photometry}).
 This work highlights the importance of the rigorous treatment of stellar variability when searching for the smallest exoplanets in RV data.